alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 <img src="../images/out_two_starting_points.png"
      alt="two_local_graphs"
      width="80%">

+Figure 15.
+The results of outgoing neighbors from two given vertices.
 :::

 The traversal starts from the two person vertices, and then the `out()` step map the two source vertices both to their outgoing adjacent vertices.
 Therefore, the output should be like: